 This course introduces welding and cutting procedures used in auto collision repair.
 Emphasis will be placed on MIG welding techniques through a variety of different procedures.

-This course introduces the various mechanical and electrical systems found on vehicles typically requiring repair of damages incurred through automobile collisions.
+This course introduces suspension and steering, braking, and drive train systems found on vehicles typically requiring repair of damages incurred through automobile collisions.

 And completion of one of the following specializations: (0 hours)